python/importlib_resources/importlib_resources/docs/using.rst

 properly clean up this temporary file, what's actually returned is a context manager that you can use in a ``with``-statement::

-    from importlib_resources import files
-    from importlib_resources.trees import as_file
+    from importlib_resources import files, as_file

     source = files(email.tests.data).joinpath('message.eml')
     with as_file(source) as eml: